OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 #### Static Analysis

-The following list shows different checks to validate the usage of cryptographic algorithms in source code:

-* Key lengths are in-line with industry standards and provide protection for sufficient amount of time.
-An online comparison of different key lengths and protection they provide taking into account Moore's law is available online<sup>[3]</sup>.
-* Cryptographic parameters are well defined within reasonable range.
+The source code should be analyzed that cryptographic parameters are well defined within reasonable range.
 This includes, but is not limited to: cryptographic salt, which should be at least the same length as hash function output, reasonable choice of password derivation function and iteration count (e.g. PBKDF2, scrypt or bcrypt), IVs being random and unique, fit-for-purpose block encryption modes (e.g. ECB should not be used, except specific cases), key management being done properly (e.g. 3DES should have three independent keys) and so on.

 #### Dynamic Analysis

--- TODO [Give examples of Dynamic Testing for "Testing for Insecure and/or Deprecated Cryptographic Algorithms"] --
+If hashes were extracted and they have been configured in an insecure manner, a brute-force password cracking tool, e.g. hashcat, can be used to extract the original plain-text passwords from the encrypted hashes.
+Hashcat's wiki contains examples of cracking speeds for different algorithms, this can be utilized to estimate the effort that an attacker would have to recover plain-text passwords.

+To utilize brute-force tools, the used hash algorithm (e.g., MD5 or SHA1) must be known.
+If this knowledge is not gathered during the Testing, tools like hashID can be used to automatically identify hash algorithms.

 #### Remediation

-Periodically ensure that used key length fulfill accepted industry standards.
+Periodically ensure that used key length fulfill accepted industry standards<sup>[6]</sup>.

 #### References